 Midwest Archaeological Field School

-During the summer of 2014 the JCCC Midwest Archaeological Field School will be conducting investigations at the Smith’s Fork Site, near Smithville, MO.
-Previous research at this site and surrounding areas have identified a significant Native American occupation dating to the first half of the Second Millennium (AD 950-1450).
-Archaeologists refer to this particular pattern as the Steed-Kisker Cultural phase and it is one of several maize-farming groups in the greater Kansas City area.
-In addition to better defining the nature of occupation at the site, we are seeking to address some broader issues related to cultural identity, interregional interaction, and the consequences of adopting maize agriculture.
+During the summer of 2015 the JCCC Midwest Archaeological Field School will be conducting investigations at one or more sites in the greater Kansas City area.
+In addition to better defining the extent and nature of occupation at the sites, we are seeking to address some broader issues related to cultural identity, interregional interaction, and the impact of modern activities on archaeological remains.